+9. Stresses that the Union budget must be carefully coordinated with national spending; the financial engagement of the EU via its budget must be increased in order to maximise the unional effort for investments; recalls at the same time that increasing the EU budget must not replace national expenditure but reinforce the national spending and social investment for quality jobs, just transition, industrial policy, public services, social policies and social protection;

+New. calls, therefore, for the introduction of an EU- level Investment Facility for quality jobs and just transitions based on common EU debt-. calls for aSURE-like permanent mechanism based on loans to Member States, to stabilise publicexpenditure dedicated to employment policies and just transition measures to mitigate the immediate impacts on jobs of the necessary transformation the EU economy and for an European industrial policy for quality jobs ; consequently calls for increased spending allocation for social progress objectives including for social dialogue and collective bargaining, capacity building for social partners at EU and national level, including additional resources;

+Competitiveness, strategic autonomy

-9. Stresses that the Union budget must be carefully coordinated with national spending and de-risk, mobilise and leverage private investment effectively, enabling start-ups and SMEs to access funds more readily; calls, therefore, for programmes such as InvestEU, which ensures additionality and follows a market-based, demand-driven approach, to be significantly reinforced in the next MFF; considers that budgetary guarantees are an effective use of resources and calls for them to be simplified;
+New. calls for the next MFF to - mobilise and leverage private investment effectively, enabling start-ups and SMEs to access funds more readily; calls, therefore, for programmes such as InvestEU - but with much higher funding capacity coherent with the challenges and needs - which ensure additionality and follows a market-based, demand-driven approach, to be significantly reinforced in the next MFF; considers that budgetary guarantees are an effective use of resources if coupled with job creation and strong social and environmental conditions and calls for them to be simplified;

 10. Insists that, in the next MFF, more must be done to maximise the potential of the role of the European Investment Bank Group – together with other international and national financial institutions – in lending in strategic policy areas, such as climate and, latterly, dual-use defence projects;

-11. Emphasises that funding for research and innovation should be significantly increased, should be focused on the Union’s strategic priorities and should continue to be determined by the principle of excellence; considers that there should be sufficient resources across the MFF and at national level to fund all high-quality projects;
+11. Emphasises that funding for research and innovation must be significantly increased, focus on the Union’s strategic priorities and continue to be determined by the principle of excellence; considers that there must be sufficient resources across the MFF in synergy with national level to fund all high-quality projects;

-12. Stresses that the next MFF should include much greater funding for energy, transport and digital infrastructure, with priority given to cross-border connections and national links with European added value; considers that such infrastructure goes hand in hand with a deepening of the single market;
+12. Stresses that the next MFF must include much greater funding for energy, transport and digital infrastructure, with priority given to rural areas and less connected and developed regions and then to cross-border connections and national links with European added value; considers that such infrastructure goes hand in hand with a deepening of the single market;

-13. Considers that competitiveness must therefore be understood as encompassing not only economic growth, but also social, economic and territorial cohesion and environmental sustainability;14.
-Underlines that a more competitive, productive and socially inclusive economy helps to generate high-quality, well-paid jobs, thus enhancing people’s standard of living; emphasises that, through programmes such as the European Social Fund+ and Erasmus+, the Union budget can play an important role in supporting education and training systems, boosting workforce adaptability through reskilling and upskilling, and thus preparing people for employment in a modern economy;
+13. Considers that competitiveness must therefore be understood as encompassing not only economic growth, but also social, economic and territorial cohesion and environmental sustainability; in this context recalls that the Semester process is based on delivering the European Pillar of Social Rights, including though the upward social convergence framework, and does not exert pressure on wages and collective bargaining;

+14. Underlines that a sustainable economy can only go hand in hand with social mobility and social inclusion high-quality, well-paid jobs, thus enhancing people’s standard of living; emphasises that, through programmes such as the European Social Fund+ and Erasmus+, the Union budget plays an important role in supporting social inclusion, lifting people out of poverty, enhancing the right to education since the earliest child age and the right to training , boosting workforce adaptability through reskilling and upskilling, and thus preparing people for employment in a modern economy;

-15. Insists that the Union budget should continue to support important economic and job-creating sectors where the Union is already a world leader, such as tourism and the cultural and creative industries;
+15. Insists that the Union budget should continue to support important economic and job-creating sectors where the Union is already a world leader, such as care, research and innovation, the cultural and creative industries;